billcastillo/bill-01/posts/create-and-publish-your-own-website-with-free-hosting.md

 - Scroll down to the **Github Pages** section
 - In the **Custom domain** area, enter your domain and click save.

-image here
+![Creating a CNAME][step-4-1]

 This will generate a CNAME file in your repo.
+All it does is redirect the url `username.github.io` to your newly added domain.

 ### 4.2 Point your domain to Github